 “We are dedicated to creating a more inclusive world for people with autism and are thrilled to partner with brands like Rice Krispies Treats that share a similar commitment,” said Lisa Goring, strategic initiatives and innovation officer at Autism Speaks.
 “With the Love Notes campaign, we hope families will have more ways to share love and support with their children as they head back to school.”

-By using person first language they are not being more inclusive.
+By using person-first language they are not being more inclusive.
 They are excluding us.
 Autism Speaks seeks to eradicate us.
 They are a hate group.
-We are constantly voicing our opinions only be be ignored.
-They use the hate symbol : the puzzle piece.
+We are constantly voicing our opinions only be ignored.
+They use the hate symbol: the puzzle piece.
 They do not even ask what we would prefer.
-Autism Speaks had polls after polls about person first language vs identity first language.
+Autism Speaks had poll after poll about a person’s first language vs identity-first language.
 They did not get the result they want so they ignore us.
 This is very typical of them.
 They would rather send our kids to ABA conversion therapy for 40 hours a week, away from society.
 This is the opposite of inclusion.

 The sensory Love Notes were inspired by children like S.J.
 Monville, a kindergarten student with autism.
 S.J. is relocating from a special needs school to a public school this year—a big transition for him during a season already filled with change.
 He will take on the new school year with love and support from his family, especially from his parents Kayla and Steele, and his grandparents.